• Skip to main content

 For the meatballs:

-- Eggs – to bind everything together for meatballs
+• Eggs - are perfect to bind everything together for meatballs

-- Parsley and Dill – chopped fresh herbs for flavour
+• Parsley and Dill - chopped fresh herbs enhance the flavour of the soup

 For the soup base:

-- Carrots - Carrots add a touch of natural sweetness and vibrant color to the soup, balancing its flavors.
+• Carrots - add a touch of natural sweetness and color.

-- Celery root - This root vegetable infuses the soup with earthy notes and a hint of celery-like freshness.
+• Celery Root - Infuses the soup with earthy notes and a hint of celery-like freshness

 Seasoning: (optional, but recommended)